What is mobile cloud computing explain in detail?

 Why cloud computing is used?

-There are many reasons why mobile cloud computing is used.
-A company may choose to use cloud computing because it allows the company to focus more on their core business while delegating less important tasks to a cloud service provider.
+A company may choose to use cloud computing because it allows the company to focus more on its core business while delegating less important tasks to a cloud service provider.
 In some cases, companies use mobile cloud computing for backup purposes in case their primary data center fails.
-Most commonly, companies turn to mobile cloud computing for increased accessibility and scalability.
+Most commonly, companies turn to mobile cloud computing for increased accessibility, Benefits of MCC, and scalability.

 How to use mobile cloud computing in different applications?